 - 1. Physical barriers

 - 2. Perceptual Barriers

 - 3. Speaker-related Barriers

 - 4. Listener-related Barriers

 - 5. Linguistic Barriers

 - 6. Cultural Barriers

 - 1. Physical barriers: Environmental distractions and disturbances can easily disturb the process of listening.
 Noise, physical discomfort or odd time for interaction can become barriers to listening.
-For example, when a person tries to listen to someone on a running train or in a crowded permarket, several distractions disturb the listening process.
-If we want to the avoid physical noise during the process of listening, we need to ensure that all channels remain free from noise for the duration of interaction.
-Their frame of reference.
+For example, when a person tries to listen to someone on a running train or in a crowded market, several distractions disturb the listening process.
+If we want to avoid physical noise during the process of listening, we need to ensure that all channels remain free from noise for the duration of interaction.

+- 2. Perceptual Barriers: These barriers result from the differing perceptions of the speaker and the listener.
+The perceptual barriers are of the following kinds.

+- (a) Frames of reference: People perceive the words according to their frame of reference.
 Although the speaker may want to convey a particular meaning which seems clear from his point of view, it is the listener's individual frame of reference which determines the actual meaning assigned to the message by the listener.
 Thus, different frames of reference can lead to miscommunication.

 - (b) Experiences and expectations: Expectations are based on an individual's personality and her experiences in similar situations.
 Thus, the listener's background can lead her to indulge in 'selective' listening taking the 'desired' parts and ignoring the 'undesired' parts of the message.
 She may try to add, subtract, or colour the message according to her experiences and expectations.